nglong14/PromptBank/README.md

   - Technique-specific AI suggestions (few-shot examples, role persona, constraints)
 - Frontend pages for signup/login, prompt list, prompt detail/composition, version browsing

+## Version diff engine
+PromptBank includes a structured diff engine for prompt versions in `internal/diff/jsonpatch.go`.
+Instead of comparing composed prompt text, it compares the normalized version document: `assets`, `framework_id`, and `technique_ids`.

+The engine emits an RFC 6902-style subset of operations (`add`, `remove`, `replace`) with JSON Pointer paths and summary stats.
+Ordered arrays such as examples are compared by index, while set-like fields such as technique IDs are compared by membership.
+The API exposes this through `GET /api/v1/prompts/{promptID}/versions/diff?from=X&to=Y`, and version creation can cache the parent diff in `prompt_versions.diff_from_parent` so later lineage and history features do not need to recompute it.

 ## Structure
 ```text
 PromptBank/